kode47/k47-django-template/README.md

 $ git clone git@github.com:kode47/k47_template.git
 ```

+2. Change the name of repository folder

 ```bash
 $ mv k47_template animal_project
 ```

+3. Change directory into your new folder

 ```bash
 cd animal_project
 ```

-- Change the project name to your own.
+4. Change the project name to your own.
 In this example I'm using 'animal_project'

 ```bash
 cd mv template_project animal_project
 ```

-- Open the manage.py file and update line #8
+5. Open the manage.py file and update line #8

 ```python
 def main():